VHDLTool/VHDL_Handbook_Toolchain/README.md

-# VHDLHandbook
+# VHDLHandbook Toolchain
-Design and VHDL handbook for VLSI development
+Design and VHDL handbook for VLSI development toolchain that convert XML to PDF.

 ## Introduction

-This handbook is a set of rules for VHDL code, with associated examples and figures.
-It is divided into two chapters :

-- The first one is called the "Standard Rules" which includes general rules or recommendations that are common between all companies working with VHDL.
-These rules share a general agreement between companies originally involved.
-Addition and changes to these rules have to be agreed by everyone.

-- The second one is called "Custom Rules" which includes specific company rules that are adapted/refined from standard rules or completely new.
-These custom rules allow third party companies to create their own version of the VHDL Handbook.
+This toolchain converts xml rules to PDF files including images, VHDL examples and additionnal texts.

 ## Dependencies